isabella232/journeys.en/help/using/expression/expressionfields.md

 #{ExperiencePlatform.ProfileFieldGroup.profile.personalEmail.address, defaultValue: "example@adobe.com"}
 ```

 >[!NOTE]
 >
 >The type of the field and the default value must be the same.
-For example, `@{LobbyBeacon.endUserIDs._experience.emailid.id, defaultValue : 2} will be invalid because the default value is an integer whereas the expected value should be a string.
+For example, @{LobbyBeacon.endUserIDs._experience.emailid.id, defaultValue : 2} will be invalid because the default value is an integer whereas the expected value should be a string.

 **Parameter values of a data source (data source dynamic values)**

 If you select a field from an external data source requiring a parameter to be called, a new tab appears on the right to let you specify this parameter.
 See [](../expression/expressionadvanced.md).

 For more complex use cases, if you want to include the parameters of the data source in the main expression, you can define their values using the keyword _params_.
-A parameter can be any valid expression even from another data source that also include another parameter.
+A parameter can be any valid expression even from another data source that also includes another parameter.

 >[!NOTE]
 >